CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 In this task, you will activate WhiteSource Bolt in the newly generated Azure Devops project.

-1. On your lab computer, in the web browser window displaying the Azure DevOps portal with the **eShopOnWeb** project open, click on the marketplace icon > **Browse Marketplace**.
+1. On your lab computer, in the web browser window displaying the Azure DevOps portal with the **CICD** project open, click on the marketplace icon > **Browse Marketplace**.

     ![Browse Marketplace](images/browse-marketplace.png)